pduranti/mercadolibre.github.com/_posts/guide/tools/2012-05-08-javascript-sdk.markdown

 	var foo = $("#remove").expando();
 </script>

+You'll find the source code in the following location: [https://github.com/mercadolibre/mercadolibre.js](https://github.com/mercadolibre/mercadolibre.js)

+## Contribute

-If you want to contribute or you find something that needs to be fixed, just fork our SDK in (https://github.com/mercadolibre/mercadolibre.js) and pull requests as needed.
+If you want to contribute or you find something that needs to be fixed, just fork our SDK in [GitHub](https://github.com/mercadolibre/mercadolibre.js) and pull requests as needed.